moby/moby/docs/reference/api/docker_remote_api_v1.22.md

         where `<value>` is one of: `a-z`, `@`, `^`, `[`, `,` or `_`.
 -   **Tty** - Boolean value to allocate a pseudo-TTY.
 -   **Cmd** - Command to run specified as a string or an array of strings.
+-   **Privileged** - Boolean value, runs the exec process with extended privileges.
+-   **User** - A string value specifying the user, and optionally, group to run the exec process inside the container.
+Format is one of: `"user"`, `"user:group"`, `"uid"`, or `"uid:gid"`.

 **Status codes**: